fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.MachineLearning/v0.9.2.1/New-AzureRmMlWebService.md

 PS C:\>New-AzureRmMlWebService -ResourceGroupName "RG001" -Name "WebService002" -Location "South Central US" -DefinitionFile "C:\mlservice.json"
 ```

-This command creates an azure_2 Machine Learning web service resource named WebService002 that belongs to the resource group named RG001.
+This command creates an Azure Machine Learning web service resource named WebService002 that belongs to the resource group named RG001.
 This command also sets the location to South Central US, based on the definition present in the referenced json file.

 ### Example 2: Create a new service from an object instance